openpracticelibrary/openpracticelibrary/content/page/terms-defined.md

   Default Routes for various Stages in our Journey are located on those [Stage](/stages/) pages

 ## Practices
   These are the practices and techniques that are facilitated to achieve specific outcomes and outputs.
-While there is no **right** Route or **right** way to facilitate a Practice, we look to share how we like to employ the Practice.
-In our Transportation metaphor, Practices are the more specific roads that you will take to navigate from point A to point B along your Route from a gas station to a rest stop.
+While there is no **right** Route or **right** way to facilitate a practice, we look to share how we like to employ the practice.
+In our Transportation metaphor, practices are the more specific roads that you will take to navigate from point A to point B along your Route from a gas station to a rest stop.
 Sometimes it is 1 road, sometimes it is multiple roads you must take to reach your next location.

   [See all Practices.](/practices/)